Blue Jean Country Queen Festival: Events

 The festival is made up of several events that run from the Friday before the June Bank Holiday to the Bank Holiday Monday itself.
 The events include:

 Friday

 The Queens arrive and are interviewed on stage.
+In 2023 the interviews were not held on Friday, instead, a music session was held in a local pub.

 Saturday

-A Craft Fair, followed by a Street Carnival featuring music, dancing, and face painting which is topped off by the Queens performing karaoke.
-Later that evening is the Queen's pub crawl followed by the first event in the Festival Marquee usually a band.
+Saturday has featured a street carnival, craft fairs, children's art competition, karaoke and live music.
+Since 2017, the festival's main sponsor Athboy Credit Union has held a BBQ and fun day in their car park on main street as part of the festival.
+The evening's events would begin with a Pub Crawl throughout the town led by the Queens and committee.
+In 2023, the pub crawl did not take place.
+Instead, the Queens' on-stage interviews were held on Saturday evening followed by live music.

 Sunday

-The Fair Green in Athboy plays host to family entertainment including music, entertainment, sideshows and the Queens engaging in a game of Fancy Dress Football and a fashion show.
-That evening the Banquet takes place which leads to the announcement of the winning Queen at midnight.
+The Fair Green in Athboy plays host to family entertainment including music, entertainment, sideshows and the Queens engaging in a game of Fancy Dress Football.
+For many years the Queens were required to take part in a fashion show.
+This element of the festival was removed in 2023.
+That evening a banquet takes place in the Darnley Lodge Hotel, followed by live music and the announcement of the winning Queen at midnight.

 Monday

-A music session takes place in the Darnley Lodge Hotel.
+A music session usually place in the Darnley Lodge Hotel along with lunch for committee, Queens and their host families.